Metropolis-nexus/Proxmox-Setup/README.md

 ## Initial filesystem config

 - Boot into the installation media.
 Select the filesystem as ZFS with RAID1.
-Deselect all drives and only select 2 SSDsfor this.
+Deselect all drives and only select 2 SSDs for this.
   - ashift=12
   - compress=zstd
   - checksum=sha256